-Four classroom days of intensive practical application of knowledge gained in TO-1, enabling the prospective training officer to design and deliver training programs within the department.
-This workshop involves physical activity requiring a degree of physical fitness.
-Location: Fire Academy, Justice Institute of British Columbia campus
+Four classroom days of intensive practical application of knowledge gained in TO-1, enabling the prospective Training Officer to design and deliver training programs within the department.
+Also included are preparation and evaluation of checklists and developing and writing test questions, as well as Risk Management for the Training Officer.
+This workshop involves physical activity requiring candidates to be physically fit.

+Location: Fire Academy, Justice Institute of British Columbia campus.

-Prerequisites: TO-1 Duration: 4 days
+Prerequisite: TO-1 Duration: 4 days